redhat-performance/satellite-monitoring/README.md

    ```console
      # yum install -y ansible
    ```
-3. Create an inventory file named `inventory` (by copying `ansible/inventory.sample`) and update it as necessary:
+3. Create an inventory file named `inventory` (by copying `ansible/inventory.sample`) and update satellite, capsule, grafana, graphite it as necessary:

   ```console
     # cp conf/hosts.ini.sample conf/hosts.ini
   ```

-    Update satellite, capsule, Monitorng server where grafana
 # To run with raw ansible-playbook commands on commandline

 ###  To install Collectd on satellite & capsules: